gedw99/goPocJsonSchemaForm/README.md

 ## CQRS / Event Sourced

 Because the GUI is a direct representation of the Data, you may want to use this in a CQRS style Architecture, where the Read and Write side have different data structures.

-This means your GUI is decoupled from your Events Store.
+This allows Event sourced Architectures with the Mutations ( the Write side of CQRS ) being described by JSON Schema, and the View ( the read side of the CQRS ) being also described by JSON Schema.

 You could, for example, use this with Pocketbase.
 Pocketbase is a Read side CQRS (NewSQL denormalised structure).

-This allows Event sourced Architectures with the Mutations ( the Write side of CQRS ) being described by JSON Schema, and the View ( the read side of the CQRS ) being also described by JSON Schema.
+It itself fire events, that could be directed into any Event Transform system.

-Benthos is a good way to do this, as is NATS Jetstream.
+Events feeding into Benthos is a good way to do this at runtime, as is NATS Jetstream.
 I use both in combination.

 https://docs.redpanda.com/redpanda-connect/components/processors/json_schema/